 You can repurpose your podcast episodes or videos into video content on Twitter.
-We have a handy post all about repurposing videos onto social media here.
+We have a useful post all about repurposing videos onto social media here.

-You can also use the Twitter Media Studio “producer feature” for livestreams on Twitter.
-During a livestream, you can go into the studio and cut certain clips to repurpose.
+You can also use the “producer feature” for live videos.
+During the live video you can go into the studio and cut clips to repurpose.

-For example, you could cut a 30-second clip from your livestream then tweet it with a link to the full livestream!
-This can be done whilst the livestream is happening or afterwards and is an effective way to instantly repurpose live content.
+For example, cut a 30-second clip then tweet it with a link to the full video.
+This can be done while the live video is happening or afterward and is an effective way to instantly repurpose live content.

-- Make sure you are keeping interactions and engagement in mind when live-streaming.
-You need to focus on using the live option to interact and help your audience
+- Keep interactions and engagement in mind.
+Focus on using the live option to interact and help your audience.

-- Try doing tours/show behind the scenes, ask opinions and run a Q&A. This way you are directly interacting with your audience
+- Behind the scenes, asking for opinions and Q&A's are great, as you are directly interacting with your audience.

-- Livestreams tend to work best once you’ve built an engaged audience to begin with
+- Live videos tend to work best once you’ve built an engaged audience

 However, they can be repurposed in a variety of different ways.
-When I spoke with Madalyn Sklar about repurposing Twitter Chats, she had so many great ideas from creating blog posts to have a post Twitter chat Facebook Live!
+When we spoke with Madalyn Sklar about repurposing Twitter Chats, she had so many great ideas - from blog posts, to a live Facebook video.

 The best repurposing approach on Twitter